SAP/luigi/docs/luigi-core-api.md

 #### getTranslation

 Gets translated text for the specified key in the current locale or in the specified one.
-Property values for token replacement in the localization key will be taken from the specified interpolations object.
+Property values for token replacement in the localization key are taken from the specified interpolations object.

 ##### Parameters